vsinha/b-bot/README.md

 ## Instructions

 - Source lives in the `src/` directory (ie scripts are in `src/scripts/*.ts`.
-- The typescript source is compiled to javascript which lives at project root (ie `scripts/*.js`).
-Hubot is booted from the project root.
+- The typescript source is compiled to javascript which lives in `./build/scripts/`.
+Hubot is booted from the `./build` dir.
-- *Do not make changes to the `.js` files!* They will be overwritten at build time.
+- *Do not commit `.js` files!* They will be generated at docker container build time
 - This repo automagically gets built into a docker container [here](https://hub.docker.com/r/viosi/bbot)

 ### To run locally